interlink-project/frontend/docs/dashboard.md

-Once a new organization has been created, the user is shown in the dashboard's organization view those public teams or private teams the loged in user is administrator of.
+Once a new organization has been created, the user is shown in the dashboard's organization view those public teams or private teams the logged in user is administrator of.

 ![Organizations view in dashboard](images/dashboard-organizations-view.png)